kennylomax/TutorialsAsCode/journeys/TutorialAsCode1LocalCCV2AndSpartacus/README.md

 # Tutorials as Code - Tutorial and End2End Test in One: Spartacus and CCV2
 In this journey we:
-* Get CCV2 and Spartacus running locally.
+* Get CCV2 and Spartacus running locally and extends Spartacus with custom component
 * Other journies deploy to BTP and wire up to Kyma for further fun

 ## Prerequisites for OSX